-- (1) A marketing representative who contacts or attempts to contact a customer must give the customer the following information - (a)his or her first name; - (b) his or her marketing identification number, - (c)the marketer's e-mail address or other means of electronic contact; - (d)the name, business address and Australian Business or Company Number of the marketer and, if different, of the retailer on whose behalf the marketing is being carried out; - (e)the purpose of the marketing; - (f)the complaints telephone number of the marketer and, if different, of the retailer: and - (g)a statement that acceptance of the offer will result in a contractual relationship between the customer and the retailer. - (2)If a customer indicates that the customer does not wish to proceed, then the marketer must not attempt to contact the customer for the purpose of marketing for the next 30 days, unless the customer agrees otherwise. - (3)A marketer must keep the following records about each contact or attempted contact of a customer- - (a)the e-mail address of the customer, - (b) the date and time of the contact or attempted contact, and - (c)any correspondence between the customer and the marketer. - (4)In this clause - - "contact" means to contact for the purposes of marketing using electronic means. - "electronic means" means the internet, email, facsimile or other similar means but does not include the telephone.
+- (1) A marketing representative who contacts or attempts to contact a customer must give the customer the following information - (a) his or her first name; - (b) his or her marketing identification number, - (c) the marketer's e-mail address or other means of electronic contact; - (d) the name, business address and Australian Business or Company Number of the marketer and, if different, of the retailer on whose behalf the marketing is being carried out; - (e) the purpose of the marketing; - (f) the complaints telephone number of the marketer and, if different, of the retailer, and - (g) a statement that acceptance of the offer will result in a contractual relationship between the customer and the retailer. - (2) If a customer indicates that the customer does not wish to proceed, then the marketer must not attempt to contact the customer for the purpose of marketing for the next 30 days, unless the customer agrees otherwise. - (3) A marketer must keep the following records about each contact or attempted contact of a customer - (a) the e-mail address of the customer. - (b) the date and time of the contact or attempted contact, and - (c) any correspondence between the customer and the marketer. - (4) In this clause -

+"contact" means to contact for the purposes of marketing using electronic means.

+"electronic means" means the internet, email, facsimile or other similar means but does not include the telephone.

-2.132.7 Conduct when a customer does not wish to be contacted
+2.13 Conduct when a customer does not wish to be contacted

-(1) If a customer who has been contacted by a marketing representative for the purposes of marketing requests not to be contacted again on behalf of the marketer, the marketer must use reasonable endeavours to ensure that the customer is not contacted on behalf of the marketer in relation to the supply of electricity by the retailer for whom the marketing was carried out for the next 2 years unless:

-- (a) a customer requests contact; or - (b) the customer has moved premises; or - (c) a marketer has a legal obligation to contact the customer- - (2) A marketer must keep a record of each customer who has requested not to be contacted (as described in subclause (1)) that includes the name, address and telephone number of the customer at the time the customer made that request. - (3) A marketer must give a copy of the record to the electricity ombudsman or the Authority on request. - (4) A marketer must provide the customer on request with written confirmation that the customer will not be contacted by or on behalf of the marketer in relation to the supply of electricity by the retailer for whom the marketing was carried out for the next 2 years. - (5) When engaging in door to door marketing, a marketing representative must, to the extent practicable, comply with a notice on or near a premises indicating that the customer does not wish to receive unsolicited mail or other marketing information.
+- (1) If a customer who has been contacted by a marketing representative for the purposes of marketing requests not to be contacted again on behalf of the marketer, the marketer must use reasonable endeavours to ensure that the customer is not contacted on behalf of the marketer in relation to the supply of electricity by the retailer for whom the marketing was carried out for the next 2 years. - (2) A marketer must keep a record of each customer who has requested not to be contacted (as described in subclause (1)) that includes the name, address and telephone number of the customer at the time the customer made that request. - (3) A marketer must give a copy of the record to the electricity ombudsman or the Authority on request. - (4) A marketer must provide the customer on request with written confirmation that the customer will not be contacted by or on behalf of the marketer in relation to the supply of electricity by the retailer for whom the marketing was carried out for the next 2 years. - (5) When engaging in door to door marketing, a marketing representative must, to the extent practicable, comply with a notice on or near a premises indicating that the customer does not wish to receive unsolicited mail or other marketing information.